 The CSA C-STAR Assessment is a robust third party independent assessment of the security of a cloud service provider for the Greater China market that harmonizes CSA best practices with Chinese national standards.
 C-STAR leverages the requirements of the GB/T 22080-2008 management system standard together with the CSA Cloud Controls Matrix, plus 29 related controls selected from GB/T 22239-2008 and GB/Z 28828-2012.
 Certification certificates expire after three years unless updated.

-Coalfire and Coalfire ISO, the accredited certification body arm of Coalfire, began offering STAR™ attestation and certification services as part of its product catalog in response to increasing customer requests.
+Coalfire and Coalfire Certification, the accredited certification body arm of Coalfire, began offering STAR™ attestation and certification services as part of its product catalog in response to increasing customer requests.
 As part of feedback reviews, Coalfire determined that many of our clients were seeking guidance pertaining to assurance programs that would address compliance in the cloud.
 While other baseline security standards can be vague when addressing shared responsibilities between the cloud provider and cloud user, the Cloud Controls Matrix (CCM) understands that relationship and enforces design requirements for both parties before rating the degree of conformity for any given objective.

 Vice President, Coalfire